Medial collateral ligament injuries are one of the most common ligamentous injuries of the knee.

 Grade 1, grade 2 and isolated grade 3 medial collateral ligament injuries are usually treated conservatively, including early mobilization and exercise therapy, taping, physical therapy, nonsteroidal anti-inflammatory drugs and orthotic management as a hinged knee brace.

-Grade 1 and 2 injuries have usually favourable outcomes with a return to work/return to sport as early as after 10-20 days post-injury 1.
+Grade 1 and 2 injuries have usually favorable outcomes with a return to work/return to sport as early as after 10-20 days post-injury 1.
 Most grade 3 injuries (>75%) are associated with other ligamentous injuries, with anterior cruciate ligament injury being most common and therefore might need different management.
 But even in combined anterior cruciate/medial collateral ligament injuries ACL reconstruction after conservative medial collateral ligament injury management seems to be a widely accepted method 6,7.
 Surgical repair should be considered in chronic medial collateral ligament tears, bony avulsion injuries, and Stener-like lesions of the medial collateral ligament 1,8

 It is important that the distal parts of the medial collateral ligament are captured within the field of view since many tears are located either proximal or distal.